This homemade egg roll recipe is so easy to make!

 - 1 teaspoon fresh lime juice

-Cook garlic & chili flakes over medium heat until fragrant.
+- Cook garlic & chili flakes in oil over medium heat until fragrant.
 Add remaining ingredients and cook an additional 3 minutes.
 Remove from heat and refrigerate until serving.

-Over medium heat, cook pork, ginger, garlic, onion powder and chinese 5 spice (if using) until no pink remains.
-Set aside.
+- Over medium heat, cook pork, ginger, garlic, onion powder, Chinese 5 spice (if using), and soy sauce until no pink remains.

-Lay out one egg roll wrapper with a corner pointed toward you.
-Place 2 tablespoons of the meat and 2 tablespoons of the coleslaw mixture in the center.
+- Lay out one egg roll wrapper with a corner pointed toward you.
+Place ¼ cup of the pork mixture in the center.
 Use your finger to spread a little bit of the flour mixture along the edge.

-Fold two of the corners together to make a triangle, fold the sides in and then roll tightly.
-(Seal the edges with the flour mixture).
+- Fold two of the corners together to make a triangle, fold the sides in and then roll tightly.
+(Seal the edges with the flour mixture if needed).